-Note: The Technology Support Technician and the part-time Audio-Visual Technician positions are budgeted in Technology Maintenance & Replacement Internal Service Fund.
+Note: The Technology Support Technician and Audio-Visual Technician positions are budgeted in Technology Maintenance & Replacement Internal Service Fund.
+In FY 2017/18, the Audio-Visual Technician position was authorized as a full-time position.

 ADMINISTRATION

 The City's Administration includes the City Attorney, City Manager, and the Administrative Services Department.
 Each entity contributes to the professional leadership of the organization, implementation of City Council policy objectives, and administration of City services and programs.
 The City's Administration works closely and provides support to other City departments with the goals of ensuring the professional delivery of quality public services; an efficient, responsive, and accountable government; fiscal stability; economic vitality; quality of life; and effective citizen engagement.